WASHINGTON MONUMENT HISTORY

 MONUMENT TOUR

+Tours of the Washington Monument run every hour.
 Once you have a ticket, head up to the waiting area at the base of the monument about fifteen minutes prior to your tour time.
-The reason for arriving early is that the park Ranger will start sending groups of eight people up to the security check point—pockets empty, metal detectors, etc.—so that people are ready to enter come the actual tour time.
-There is no advantage to being first in line as far as what you will see inside, but you may save a little time waiting in line.
+The reason for arriving early is that a park Ranger will start sending groups of eight people up to the security check point—pockets empty, metal detectors, etc.—so that people are ready to enter come the actual tour time.
+There is no advantage to being first in line as far as what you will see inside the monument, but you may save a little time waiting in line.

 You are welcome to bring a camera of any type with you and a small backpack.
 No large backpacks, strollers, and the usual forbidden items such as guns, knives, bombs, and open food and drink.